14. Creation and Redemption - THE SIMILARITY BETWEEN CREATIVE AND REDEMPTIVE DAYS

 (Continuation of guest article by Phil Baird, Vermont, Australia)

 In the following portion of this discourse we will consider the progression of events during the Creative Week as they align with the progression of events during the Redemptive Week.
 What God did during the first week involved creating the visible world.
-However, during the second Redemptive Week, God has been at work restoring his creation spiritually; a new creation that is only understood by those who understand God’s eternal purpose.
+However, during the second Redemptive Week (or Restoration Week), God has been at work restoring his creation spiritually; a new creation that is only understood by those who understand God’s eternal purpose.